Alien vs. Predator Central logo

 Concept art for Eggmorphing for Alien

 Originally, the climax of Alien was to include the eggmorphing scene, where Ripley finds Dallas and Brett transforming into eggs.
-HR Giger designed this small hive, although his initial drawings somewhat resembled a wasp's nest.
+H.R.
+Giger designed this small hive, although his initial drawings somewhat resembled a wasp's nest.
 However, director Ridley Scott cut it, feeling it slowed the film's pace.
 Despite its removal, the concept remained known through the novelization and other media.
 It became a topic of debate among fans: could eggmorphing coexist with the Queen-based reproduction introduced in Aliens?
 The Director's Cut of Alien later partially reinstated the scene, keeping the concept alive in the Alien lore.

 Later Appearances and References